mahe115/FIFA-Player-Analytics/README.md

 If the above button does not work, click here: [Power BI Webview](YOUR_POWER_BI_EMBED_LINK_HERE).

 The goal of this project is to create meaningful visualizations for football player analytics, including:

-- Player performance metrics: Attacking, Defending, Fielding, Goalkeeping, and Overall Scores.
+- ✔️Player performance metrics: Attacking, Defending, Fielding, Goalkeeping, and Overall Scores.
-- Economic information: Player value, wage, release clause.
+- ✔️Economic information: Player value, wage, release clause.
-- Data transformation and segregation into different categories for better analysis.
+- ✔️Data transformation and segregation into different categories for better analysis.

 This project includes:
 1. Data extraction from the FIFA Index dataset.